nag9s/SelfHelp/motivation/the-difference-between-professionals-and-amateurs.md

    If you know what you want, then getting it is much easier.
 This sounds simple, but in my experience even people who are smart, creative, and talented rarely know exactly what they are working for and why.

-2. Set a schedule for your actions.
+2. Set a schedule for your actions. set a schedule based on actions you can do, not results that you want

 Once you know what you want, set a schedule for actually doing it.